mzuenni/icpc-header/doc/validate.md

 **`boolean<T> isPerm(C c, C::value_type offset)`**
 **`boolean<T> isPerm(RandomIt first, RandomIt last, RandomIt::value_type offset)`**
 Checks if `c` respectively [first, last) is an permutation of [0, n) respectively [offset, offset+n), where n is the distance between first and last.
-If the input is not a permutation a whitness in the form of a duplicate elemnt or a value outside of the allowed range is returned.
+If the input is not a permutation a witness in the form of a duplicate element or a value outside of the allowed range is returned.
 > Note: this function is only defined for integer ranges.

 **`bool isPerm(C1 c1, C2, c2)`**
 **`bool isPerm(itA firstA, itA lastA, itB firstB, itB lastB)`**
 Checks if `c1` respectively [firstA, lastA) is an permutation of `c2` respectively [firstB, lastB).
-If the input is not a permutation but both ranges have the same number of elments a whitness in the form of an elemnt from \*[firstA, lastA) is returned.
+If the input is not a permutation but both ranges have the same number of elements a witness in the form of an element from [firstA, lastA) is returned.

 **`constexpr boolean<Integer> anyAdjacent(C c, BinaryPredicate p)`**
 **`constexpr boolean<Integer> anyAdjacent(C c, BinaryPredicate p)`**